MRCollective/NHibernate.SqlAzure/README.md

 1. `Update-Package FluentNHibernate`
 2. `Install-Package NHibernate.SqlAzure`
-	* or if you want the version that isn't IL-merged with the Microsoft Transient Fault Handling library then `Install-Package NHibernate.SqlAzure.Standalone` (note: that will add 4 or so other dependencies as well!)
+	* or if you want the version that isn't IL-merged with the Microsoft Transient Fault Handling library then `Install-Package NHibernate.SqlAzure.Standalone` (note: that will add 2 other dependencies as well)
 3. Set the `Database` to use `SqlAzureClientDriver` as the client driver (note: if you get Timeout exceptions then see the Advanced section below), e.g.:

         Fluently.Configure()